 • Microwave: We do not recommend heating this item in a microwave as it will make the crust soggy and unappetizing.

 • Oven (ideal): Remove from refrigerator 1 hour before reheating to allow to come to room temperature.
-Reheat in a 325°F oven until heated through, roughly 30 minutes for 2-3 servings or 45 minutes for 4-6 servings.
+If using the aluminum alloy container, simply remove the plastic lid and loosely cover with foil.
+Or transfer the stuffing to your own oven-safe ceramic casserole dish.
+Reheat in a 325°F oven until heated through, roughly 20 minutes for 2-3 servings or 30 minutes for 4-6 servings.
 For additional flavor, add thin pats of butter on top of the stuffing before reheating.
 Remove the foil for the last 15 minutes to allow the stuffing to form a golden crust.

 • Microwave (will not form a crust): Remove the plastic lid, loosely cover and heat on high for 4-5 minutes, or until heated through.
 Stop and stir every 60 seconds to ensure even heating.